nihole/ACY/README.md

 cd postman
 ```
 There are 3 files here:
-- <b>create_collection.py</b> - is a python script used for the Postman collection file generation (with using of Jinja template and YAML configuration files as input)
+- <a href="https://github.com/nihole/ACY/blob/master/postman/check_collection.py">create_collection.py</a> - is a python script used for the Postman collection file generation (with using of Jinja template and YAML configuration files as input)
-- <b>template.j2</b> - Jinja template file used as input for the create_collection.py
+- <a href="https://github.com/nihole/ACY/blob/master/postman/template.j2">template.j2</b> - Jinja2 template used as input for the create_collection.py
-- <b>collection_tmpl.yml</b> - we use this file as a template for new collection YAML files.
+- <a href="https://github.com/nihole/ACY/blob/master/postman/collection_tmpl.yml">collection_tmpl.yml</a> - we use this file as a template for new collection YAML files.

 2. Create new folder (if it has not been done before).
 Actually you may use any folder, but it looks reasonable to creare a new folder in the curent one.

 ```
 mkdir example1
 ```
-3. Copy file <b>collection_tmpl.yml</b> to the new folder with renaming.
+3. Copy file collection_tmpl.yml to the new folder with renaming.
 For example a new name maybe all.yml

 ```
 cp collection_tmpl.yml example1/all.yml